Better decisions for a better world

 All courses in the PPE programme are conducted in English and, since the student community is highly international, most conversation and socialising occurs in English as well.
 Consequently, we require an English language test for all applications, unless you qualify for an exemption.
 You can already begin your application before you have completed the test and then submit your passing score once you have been conditionally admitted.
 You can find all accepted tests and scores on the language requirements page.

-Read more about the PPE English language requirements.
+PPE English language requirements.

 If you require a visa to study in the Netherlands, you must submit your test results before June 1st.
-If you do not need a visa to study in the Netherlands, you will need to show proof before August 15th.
+If you do not need a visa to study in the Netherlands, you will be asked to show proof before August 15th.
 Your acceptance to the PPE programme will remain conditional until we have received proof of English proficiency.
 Please note that it can take a long time to receive your results, so plan your date accordingly, since you may want to leave yourself time to retake the exam.

 4. Proof of sufficient proficiency in Mathematics